Brlaney/words/md/words/growth.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}an area of business that is becoming larger and more successful *Example:* Children's books are a {it}growth area{/it} in the publishing industry.
+- **:** an area of business that is becoming larger and more successful *Example:* Children's books are a *growth area* in the publishing industry.

 ## Short Definitions:
 - an area of business that is becoming larger and more successful